Scott - NØMRZ

 Then came CB radio and back in the day you could talk "Skip" and have a conversation with people far away, so the interest kept growing.

 Years later I moved to Kansas....
 Land of Tornados" (not Toto).
 I became involved in amateur radio to help with weather spotting.
 I didn't have my Novice ticket long (KBØHQV), and I got my code and Technician license.
 They called it a Tech Plus in the day.
 I went on to be very involved in emergency communications and was the regional director of the Radio Amateur Civil Emergency Service (RACES) for 3-1/2 years.
-I became the drive announcer for a 100,000 watt FM radio station and did that for a number of years.
+I became the drive announcer for a 100,000 watt FM radio station and did that for a number of years while building a professional recording studio from the ground up.

 There is so much to do in amateur radio, but getting the younger generation involved is getting harder and harder every day.
 Just like hunting, fishing, and a number of other great activities.
 It's hard to compete with a couch and a controller.
 We have to find a way!
 Keep up the good fight my friends!